lmangani/cap2wei/README.md

 cap2wei
 =======

-Convert HUAWEI TMF (SIP?) text traces to PCAP / PLAIN TEXT
+Simple scripts to convert HUAWEI TMF binary/text traces to PCAP / PLAIN LOGs

 ### Disclaimer
-This ugly script was hacked together quite fast and barely tested, use at your own risk!
+The scripts were hacked together quite fast and barely tested, use at your own risk!
 Supports only text input format at this time, extracted using official vendor tools, etc.